 Recall that all rings in this book are commutative with unity.
+Let R be such a ring.

 Definition 5.1.1 (Coprime).
-Ideals I and J are coprime if I + J = (1).
+Ideals I and J of R are coprime if I + J = (1).

-If I and J are nonzero ideals in the ring of integers of a number field, then they are coprime precisely when the prime ideals that appear in their two (unique) factorizations are disjoint.
+For example, if I and J are nonzero ideals in a Dedekind domain, then they are coprime precisely when the prime ideals that appear in their two (unique) factorizations are disjoint.